MIDFIELDR/midfieldr/docs/reference/completion_status.md

 - Data frame class is preserved.

-- Rows are filtered for unique `mcid` values.
+- Rows are not modified except duplicated rows are removed.
+Row order is preserved.

 - Columns `{mcid, timely_term}` are retained.
-All other columns are dropped and the following columns are added:
+All other columns (if any) are dropped and the following variables are added:

   - `term_degree.`   Character.
 Term in which the first degree(s) are completed, encoded `YYYYT`.
 Joined from `midfield_table.`

   - `completion_status.`   Character.
-Possible values are "timely" for students completing a degree no later than their timely completion terms; "late" for students completing their program after their timely completion term; and "NA" for non-completers.
+Possible values are "timely", "late" and "NA".

 - Groups and keys are not preserved.

 ## Details

-In many studies, students must complete their programs in a specified time span to be considered "timely", for example 4, 6, or 8 years after admission.
-By "completion" we mean an undergraduate earning their first baccalaureate degree (or degrees, for students earning more than one degree in the same term).
+By *completing a program* we mean an undergraduate earning their first baccalaureate degree or degrees. *Timely* completion is typically 4, 6, or 8 years after admission depending on the definition adopted in a particular study.
+The term at the upper limit of that span is the *timely completion term.*

-The goal of determining timely completion is to refine a population, that is, obtain a data frame of IDs that satisfy our constraints.
-Thus `completion_status()` yields a column of completion status values and columns of supporting information keyed by ID.
-All other columns in `dframe` (if any) are dropped.
+Our heuristic obtains a student's first degree term (if any) from `midfield_table`.
+Completion status is "timely" for students completing a degree no later than their timely completion terms; "late" for students completing their program after their timely completion term;

-The supporting information in the output is provided so that the user can review the findings.
-After review, we usually delete all columns except the IDs, yielding the refined population that was our goal.
+and "NA" for non-completers.
+These results are documented in the output.

 ## Examples